 Availability and Licensing Costs:

-Viva Connections: Public preview in Teams desktop app in first half of 2021.
+Viva Connections: Public preview in Teams desktop app in the first half of 2021.
 Teams licensing required.

 Topics: Generally available for $5/user/month on top of Microsoft 365 F1, F3, E3, A3, E5, A5, Office 365 F3, E1, A1, E3, A3, E5, A5, Microsoft 365 Business Basic, Business Standard, Business Premium, or SharePoint K, Plan 1, or Plan 2 license.

 Learning: Teams app in public preview.
 Pricing TBD.
-Will need to account for third party training service license.
+Will need to account for a third-party training service license.

 The AI behind the scenes is impressive, and now the user experience will begin to match.

 Early adopters began using the first “product” from Project work, SharePoint Syntex.
 It took documents and files of various types (structured and unstructured), and pulls out information of interest.
 For structured documents, such as forms, it’s easy to tell the system what key fields are of interest.
-For unstructured documents, training / modeling done on example files would improve the intelligence of the system to classify and extract the desired information.
+For unstructured documents, training/modeling done on example files would improve the intelligence of the system to classify and extract the desired information.
 Microsoft peculiarly calls this process “document understanding,” proving that humans will always be better than AI at naming products.
-AI pulls out the important information from a variety of sources, which can be used to presents helpful cards to users, kick off workflows using Power Automate, and even feed into knowledge bases.
+AI pulls out the important information from a variety of sources, which can be used to present helpful cards to users, kick-off workflows using Power Automate, and even feed into knowledge bases.